Murder of Justin Back: Investigation

 Cates came home from work around 3:30 p.m. realizing that a table had been moved and some rugs were missing.
-Later, he and his wife found his safe handgun missing.
-They called the police and tried to contact Back, but discovered his cell phone was in the house.
+Later, he and his wife found his safe and his handgun missing.
+They called the police and tried to contact Back, but discovered his cell phone had been left inside the house.
 During the investigation, officers described a car that had been seen outside Back's home (with a distinctive missing back window, covered in plastic and red tape).
 Cates told police that Myers had visited their home the day before in that same car.
 Warren County sheriff's detectives searched for Myers and the suspicious vehicle.
 The car was located by Clayton police, who detained Myers at Mosley's house and notified the Warren County detectives.
 Detectives interviewed Myers at Clayton police station on January 29.
 Myers denied knowing anything about Back's disappearance or the burglary at Back's home.
 After the interview, Myers was taken back to Mosley's house, and Mosley was taken to the station for questioning.
 When the detectives finished talking with Mosley, he was returned to his house also.
 Based on what they learned, the detectives had Clayton police officers arrest Mosley and Myers and return them to the station.
 The detectives again interviewed Mosley and then Myers.

 Myers eventually admitted that he had been present when Mosley stabbed Back.
 He said that when he had gone to hang out with Back on January 28, he did not know that Mosley was going to kill Back, nor did he know why Mosley had killed Back.
 Myers denied shooting Back's body, claiming that Mosley had done that instead.
 In adjacent holding cells, Mosley overheard Myers implicating him alone for the murder.
 When the detectives interviewed Mosley, he confessed to the crime but implicated Myers in planning the burglary.
 Following Mosley's confession, the detectives interviewed Myers again, who changed his story.
 This time, he admitted shooting the body (in a foolish attempt at misdirection) and acknowledged buying the materials to make the garrote (+ septic tank enzymes & gloves).
 He continued to deny that he had restrained Back during the murder, insisting he was not even aware he was being stabbed at the time but merely punched, claiming he was left in a state of shock and disbelief on seeing all the blood.

 The same day, Preble County sheriff's deputies found Back's body (after approximate directions from Myers).
 A Montgomery County coroner autopsy determined that Back had died of multiple stab wounds.